Vietnam.vn - Nền tảng quảng bá Việt Nam

 Skin cancer is now one of the most common cancers in the UK, with 16,000 new cases diagnosed each year.
 In the same country, the incidence of skin cancer has increased by around a third in the past decade.

 Because there are many types of skin cancer, the symptoms vary, says Dr. But he advises looking out for sores that don’t heal within four weeks or areas of skin that look unusual, are painful, itchy, bleed, or crust over.
-He also recommends getting checked out for any pigmented moles that change color, size, or border, or that bleed, become raised, or crust over.
+He also recommends getting checked out for any pigmented moles that change color, size, or borders, or that bleed, become raised, or crust over.

 “If you are concerned about an area of skin on your body, please seek professional advice,” says Banwell.